tpoisot/ms_pop_networks/ms_pop.md

 understand network variation and response to environmental change.

 [f:traits]: traits.pdf "Traits and populations"
-![Panel **a** represents the interactions between different populations (circles) of four species, identified by the boundaries of their morphospaces (dashed lines).
+![Panel **A** represents the interactions between different populations (circles) of four species, identified by the boundaries of their morphospaces (dashed lines).
 This network is mostly made of linear food chains, and has one generalist consumer.
 When aggregated at the species level however, as shown in **B**, it becomes a "diamond" food-web, with different dynamical consequences.
 Because the trait values of populations within a species differ, each indivudal population can interact differently than the species it belongs to.\label{f:traits}.][f:traits]

 ## Benefits for network analysis